 Surveys readings from the decline of Spain as a world power to its present position as a democracy.
 Emphasizes the unique role of the Spanish writer as the conscience and consciousness of the nation, as well as the emergence of women writers.
-Prerequisite: SPAN 282 or permission of instructor.
+Prerequisite: SPAN 281 or 282 or equivalent.